Google

 Argument # 15: Skeptics are defending science and reason from a rising tide of irrationality.

-Argument # 16: Psychics and mediums use cold reading tricks and lucky guesses, not psychic powers.
+Argument # 16: Psychics and mediums use cold reading tricks and general guesses, not psychic powers.

 Argument # 17: Experiments that show positive results for psi must be replicable to count as evidence.